Plasma cell disorders

 Waldenström macroglobulinemia

-• Plasmapheresis — urgent for symptomatic hyperviscosity.
+• Plasmapheresis — urgent for symptomatic hyperviscosity (rapidly removes intravascular IgM).

 • Rituximab-based chemoimmunotherapy or BTK inhibitors (ibrutinib).